 Anyone visiting a foreign country must know that they will encounter people on their journey, and where there are people, there’s a way of life and a selection of cultures they identify with.
 Visiting Uganda will wash a curious cultural traveller with a plethora of cultures and customary codes of polite behaviour.
 One must, at least, have an idea of how to navigate these ideas, customs, and social behaviour to authentically enjoy their journey in Uganda.

-Immersing yourself in Uganda culture and etiquette is essential for an authentic local travel experience while avoiding common travel mistakes.
 As a global population, we’re lucky to live in a time that allows different cultures to cross and entangle.
-Knowing how people handle themselves, welcome visitors, communicate, eat and spend their leisure will make your Uganda safari or holiday trip a more rewarding venture.
-Uganda is a very welcoming destination, and any traveler can easily navigate customs, cultures, and communities with ease.
+Uganda is a very welcoming destination, and any traveller can easily navigate its blend of customs, cultures, and communities with ease.

 Generally, Uganda’s people are very relaxed, friendly, and tolerant.
 A tourist on a Uganda safari holiday would have to do something pretty outrageous to get into a bitter feud with a Ugandan.